tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step6.md

-Now that we've set up our main Ruby on Rails application, we can now instrument our downstream Python services.

-Looking at the [documentation](https://ddtrace.readthedocs.io/en/stable/integrations.html#flask) for the Python tracer, we have a utility called `ddtrace-run`.

-Wrapping our Python executable in a `ddtrace-run` allows us to run an instance of our application fully instrumented with our trace library, so long as our Python libraries are supported by `ddtrace`.

-For supported applications like Flask, `ddtrace-run` dramatically simplifies the process of instrumentation.
+The `Advertisements` is a small flask service that can be instrumented much like the `Discounts` service.
+Let's go ahead and setup that instrumentation for a full view into the applications performance.

 ## Instrumenting the Advertisements Service

 In our `docker-compose.yml`{{open}} there's a command to bring up our Flask server.
-If we look at **line 94**, we'll see:
+If we look at **line 73**, we'll see:

 ```
-ddtrace-run flask run --port=5002 --host=0.0.0.0
+flask run --port=5002 --host=0.0.0.0
 ```

 The `ddtrace` Python library includes an executable that allows us to automatically instrument our Python application.
 We simply call the `ddtrace-run` application, followed by our normal deployment, and magically, everything is instrumented.